seanox/xml-micro-exchange-php/manual/api-get.md

 root element collection.

 Content-Type: `text/plain`
-If the XPath addresses exactly one attribute, the value is returned as text.
+If the XPath addresses only one attribute, the value is returned as plain text.

 ## XPath function